A Guide to Buying Jewellery for Children

 Birthdays are a great excuse to choose something that is more unique and personal.
 Charm bracelets, lockets and birthstone jewellery are all meaningful, but a little more personal and thoughtful to the individual child.
 For boys, a simple chain or children’s gold belcher bracelet is a great option.

-When buying your child or a friend's child a piece of jewellery, you should consider the most appropriate jewellery items for children.
-It’s important to choose jewellery that has been specifically designed for children in order to ensure it is as safe for them as possible:
+When buying your child or a friend's child a piece of jewellery, you should consider what will make the most appropriate gift.
+It’s important to choose jewellery that has been specifically designed for children in order to ensure they will be safe while wearing it:

 - Stud earrings are great for children who have their ears pierced.
 Choose a solid gold stud earring if possible, as it’s unlikely youngsters will have an allergic reaction to the metal.